Artisans’ Day at Ravenslake

 Artisans’ Day will offer a variety of 3-hour-long themed salons: time and space to gather with others who share your interest, to work on your own projects and share your knowledge, research, and resources.
 These are not structured, nor are they workshops – there’s no defined outcome or goal, other than the camaraderie of shared time and space working with others who have a common interest.

-All Things Manuscripts9:00AM – Noonthe Noble Balthazar the Painter (he/him)scribal arts, reading and researching manuscripts, historical illuminations and images, etc.
+All Things Manuscripts9:00AM – Noonthe Noble Balthazar the Painter (he/him)Salon Space 2scribal arts, reading and researching manuscripts, historical illuminations and images, etc.

 Youth Activities